Aphray/layershellqt-python/README.md

 ```

-To build the bindings, you will need to install PySide6 and Shiboken6 from the Qt official releases (**the PySide6/Shiboken6 distributions on pypi likely won't work**):
+To build the bindings, you will need to install PySide6 and Shiboken6 from the Qt official releases (**the PySide6/Shiboken6 distributions on pypi likely won't work**). py-build-cmake can be install from pypi:
 ```
 pip install --index-url=http://download.qt.io/official_releases/QtForPython/ --trusted-host download.qt.io shiboken6 pyside6 shiboken6_generator

+pip install py-build-cmake
 ```
 Clone this repository:
 ```